Hippo-designs/req_cassette/docs/MIGRATION_V0.1_TO_V0.2.md

 - ✅ Sensitive data filtering
 - ✅ Custom request matching
 - ✅ Multiple interactions per cassette

-**Migration effort:**

-- 🟢 Low: ~15 minutes for simple projects
-- 🟡 Medium: ~30 minutes for projects with helper functions
-- 🔴 High: ~1 hour for complex test suites with custom patterns

 The effort is worth it - v0.2 is significantly better for production use!